Sadogatake stable

+As of May 2026, the stable has 17 active wrestlers.

 Controversy

-In January 2021, junior wrestler Kotokantetsu retired and publicly criticized Sadogatake-oyakata for not supporting him during his sumo career and not allowing him to sit out that month's honbasho despite his fears of contracting COVID-19 after undergoing cardiac surgery.
+In January 2021, junior wrestler Kotokantetsu retired and publicly criticized Sadogatake for not supporting him during his sumo career and not allowing him to sit out that month's despite his fears of contracting COVID-19 after undergoing cardiac surgery.
 The former Kotokantetsu, whose real name is Daisuke Yanagihara, subsequently filed a lawsuit against the Japan Sumo Association and Sadogatake in March 2023 for ¥4.1 million in monetary damages over claims of being forced to retire from professional sumo and for violations of his human rights, while also alleging that lower division wrestlers in the stable were mistreated.
 In a statement to the Foreign Correspondents' Club of Japan in July 2023, Yanagihara said that he wanted to reveal the actual state of the sumo world "which has been shrouded in mystery in the name of traditional culture," adding his concern that the Japanese media was not accurately covering the issue and that there was a possibility it could be covered up.
 He alleged that in 2011 he was repeatedly slapped by a senior wrestler with traditional footwear that contained metal.
 He also told reporters that lower-division wrestlers at the stable were often forced to eat rotten meat during their training.
 Yanagihara showed reporters a picture he took in July 2017 and sent to his mother using the communications app Line of a package of rib roast allegedly served at the stable that had been expired for 5 1/2 years.
 When asked by Agence France-Presse about the lawsuit in July 2023, the Sumo Association declined to comment.